 With the number of Section 21 evictions increasing and the rising cost of living , there is increasing concern about a perfect storm for services trying to prevent and tackle homelessness.

-Westminster Insight’s annual Tackling Homelessness and Rough Sleeping Digital Conference will share recommendations, collaborative best practice and evidence-based strategies to improve outcomes for people sleeping rough or at risk of homelessness.
+Westminster Insight’s annual Tackling and Preventing Homelessness Digital Conference will share recommendations, collaborative best practice and evidence-based strategies to improve outcomes for people who are homeless or at risk of homelessness.

-With keynote addresses provided by Bob Blackman MP, Co-Chair, APPGEH and Lord Bob Kerslake, we will review progress against Government targets, including the goal to end rough sleeping by 2024.
-What are the next steps to prevent a homelessness crisis with the current cost-of-living crisis?
+With keynote addresses provided by Bob Blackman MP, Co-Chair, APPGEH and Lord Bob Kerslake, we will review progress against Government targets.
+Learn more about the allocation of the Homelessness Prevention Grant funding for local authorities from 2023-2025 .

 We will review the latest data to understand changing trends of people experiencing homelessness.
-How do you identify severe and multiple disadvantage, address inequalities in service provision and develop person-centred approaches?
-Ensure you are exploring all options when it comes to supporting vulnerable groups including care leavers, women and young people.
+How do you identify severe and multiple disadvantage and support vulnerable groups including care leavers, women and young people.

 - Reviewing the 2024 target to end rough sleeping: monitoring progress and next steps

 - Embedding updated guidelines and frameworks in Integrated Care Systems for people at risk of homelessness